UPDATES

 By Nicole Fuller, Sun reporter

 Neighborhoods in Baltimore, Washington and Cambridge were already burning after the assassination of the Rev. Martin Luther King Jr. in 1968.
 Annapolis Mayor Roger "Pip" Moyer feared it wouldn't be long before race rioting struck the state capital....
-See Full Story
+Read Full Story (PDF)

 Copyright © 2008 The Baltimore Sun